xataio/vscode-extension/README.md

 ## Getting Started

-Once the extension is installed it from the [VS Code Marketplace](), it should show up in your Activity Bar like in the image below.
+Once the extension is installed from the [VS Code Marketplace](), it should show up in your Activity Bar like in the image below.

 ![Setup view for the VSCode Extension](https://github.com/xataio/vscode-extension/raw/main/doc/get-started-view.png)